Leap Administration#

 By default, any one project member can use up all of a project’s monthly solver-access time.[1]
 If you want to change this default or set a different limit for an individual member, do the following:

-2. Specify the default limit on solver-access time for new members who accept the invitation for the project after this field has been set.
+2. In the Default Solver Access Limit field, specify the default limit on solver-access time for new members who accept the invitation for the project after this field has been set.
 Existing members are not impacted; they retain the current limit on their solver-access time.

-To override this default and specify a different amount of solver-access time for an individual member, see the Modifying the Limit on a Member’s Solver-Access Time section.
+You can override this default limit for an individual member; to do so, see the Modifying the Limit on a Member’s Solver-Access Time section.

 Managing Project Members#